Octopus: On-device language model for function calling of software APIs: Methodology

-To validate the efficacy of our framework, we fine-tuned it on four renowned open-source models: CodeLlama7b, Google Gemma 2B \& 7B, and Stable Code LM 3B.
-A standardized training template was employed across all models, detailed in the Appendix (\ref{ds:eg1}).
-We utilized LoRA and 8-bit quantization techniques, allocating A100 80GB GPU hours as follows: 90h for CodeLlama7b and Google Gemma 7B, 30h for Google Gemma 2B, and 60h for Stable Code LM 3B.
-The learning rate was set at 5$\times$10$^{-5}$, with a linear scheduler optimizing outcomes.
-In the inference stage, user queries trigger function retrieval and execution, mapping the generated function and its arguments to corresponding APIs for final responses, thus ensuring accurate results upon correct function and argument name generation.
+To validate the efficacy of our framework, we fine-tuned four renowned open-source models: CodeLlama 7B, Google Gemma 2B \& 7B, and Stable Code LM 3B.
+A standardized training template, detailed in the Appendix (\ref{ds:eg1}), was employed across all models.
+We utilized LoRA and 8-bit quantization techniques, allocating A100 80GB GPU hours as follows: 90h for CodeLlama 7B and Google Gemma 7B, 30h for Google Gemma 2B, and 60h for Stable Code LM 3B.
+The learning rate was set to 5$\times$10$^{-5}$, with a linear scheduler optimizing outcomes.
+In the inference stage, user queries trigger function retrieval and execution, mapping the generated function and its arguments to the corresponding APIs for the final responses, thus ensuring accurate results upon correct generation of the function and argument names.

-We have experimented different lora setup, and we found that the best setup is to choose lora rank as 16, and apply the method to the modulus of \texttt{"q\_proj", "v\_proj", "o\_proj", "up\_proj", "down\_proj"}.
-We also attach the training and validation loss for selected models in Figure (\ref{fig:loss}).
-During training, we progressively trained on dataset point with more similar examples to do the curriculum learning.
+We experimented with different LoRA setups and found that the best configuration is to choose a LoRA rank of 16 and apply the method to the modules \texttt{"q\_proj", "v\_proj", "o\_proj", "up\_proj", "down\_proj"}.
+We also present the training and validation loss for selected models in Figure (\ref{fig:loss}).
+During training, we progressively trained on data points with more similar examples to implement curriculum learning.